Albert0i/RedisDump/RedisFunctions.md

 - [Redis programmability](https://redis.io/docs/latest/develop/programmability/) section outlines the whole picture of Redis programming ecology.
 - [Scripting with Lua](https://redis.io/docs/latest/develop/programmability/eval-intro/) section describes scripting with Lua script in general.
-- [Redis functions](https://redis.io/docs/latest/develop/programmability/functions-intro/) section describes the new Redis Function available from Redis 7 onward.
+- [Redis functions](https://redis.io/docs/latest/develop/programmability/functions-intro/) section specifically describes the new Redis Functions available from Redis 7 onward.

+Redis Functions are written in Lua and loaded into a Redis Server.
+They survive a server reboot and provide better way to share code among Redis clients.
+Redis Functions can be invoked either programmatically or in Redis CLI via [FCALL](https://redis.io/docs/latest/commands/fcall/) or [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) depending on whether the functions perform read/write or write only operations.
+The use of [FCALL_RO](https://redis.io/docs/latest/commands/fcall_ro/) offers subtle advantages and you *should* always stick to this regulation.
+If you are already familiar with Lua script, converting existing scripts into Redis Function is only only a couple of steps.

 Code template for Redis function:
 `myLib.lua`